-St. Charles Hospital’s specialty trained physicians are able to perform electrodiagnostic testing on both children and adults.
+St. Charles Hospital’s physiatrists are able to perform electrodiagnostic testing on both children and adults.
 Patients who require these tests are usually referred by a physician who would like assistance in diagnosing a nerve or muscle disorder.

 Electrodiagnostics is a type of test that can help find the cause of a variety of conditions that are related to nerves or muscles.
 These include weakness, pain, spasms, numbness and tingling.
 This test can also help identify the location of the problem, whether it is in the muscles themselves or if it originates in the spinal cord or nerves.
 Physicians at St. Charles perform the test, interpret the results and send a detailed report to the referring physician